When it comes to geodes, there are many beautiful geode types you can get access to.

 The image below captures a lovely Uruguayan amethyst geode cave, but it is a small one.
 What the image doesn't quite capture is how deep it is.
 I tried to capture it from the side to get a sense of it but below is the best I could do.

-You will notice the quality crystal shops like Earth Inspired Gifts here have a wide range of Uruguayan amethyst clusters with an occasional geode shape.
+You will notice quality crystal shops like Earth Inspired Gifts here have a wide range of Uruguayan clusters with an occasional geode shape.

-You'll see some agate geodes on this page and a favourite of many crystal lovers are the blue agate geodes.
+You'll see some agate geodes on this page and a favourite of many crystal lovers are the flat base with sparkling insides.

 In the middle, they have a little cluster component.

-These are very beautiful, and when the agate is dyed into various colours like blue, green, teal, pink or purple, it makes for quite a beautiful colourful display.
+These are beautiful, and when the agate is dyed into various colours like blue, green, teal, pink, or purple, it makes for a beautiful colourful display.

 One of the most popular types of agate geodes are those used as bookends.